Mujadara is a comforting and delicious lentil and rice dish from the Middle East.

 Other Ingredients

-• 1 cup dry lentils green or brown + 4 cups water and 1 teaspoon salt.
+• 1 cup dried lentils green or brown + 4 cups water and 1 teaspoon salt to cook them

 • 1 tablespoon extra virgin olive oil

-• 4 scallions finely chopped (set green tops aside for garnish)
+• 4 scallions finely chopped (reserve green tops for garnish)

 • 1 teaspoon paprika